-Zoos Victoria works locally and globally to deliver tangible conservation outcomes.
-We are committed to the recovery of 21 native threatened species, as well as broad-based conservation programs in six countries, six grass-roots community conservation campaigns and 54 research projects.
+We work locally and globally to deliver tangible conservation outcomes.
+We are committed to the recovery of 21 native threatened species, as well as broad-based conservation programs in six countries, seven grass-roots community conservation campaigns and more than 50 research projects.
 As a not-for-profit zoo-based conservation organisation, all revenue raised goes directly towards our work to fight extinction.

 Zoos Victoria is committed to ensuring that no Victorian terrestrial vertebrate species goes extinct.
 In south-eastern Australia, 21 species are teetering on the brink of extinction due to habitat loss, feral animals, landscape fragmentation, disease and climate change.
 As an organisation, Zoos Victoria will do everything to fight extinction before it’s too late.

-Over the next three years we will secure these 21 priority species in our care, support recovery programs, continue researching into captive breeding and reintroduction, and raise community awareness by providing people with the opportunity to connect with and better understand these species.
+While Zoos Victoria is supporting the recovery programs for these 21 species, we are also continuing our research into captive breeding and reintroduction, and raising community awareness by providing people with the opportunity to connect with and better understand these species.
 We ask you to join us in the fight against extinction.

 As human populations increase, wildlife and wild places across the globe are increasingly under threat.
-Zoos Victoria’s international programs have a holistic focus and work with local communities, governments and non-government organisations.
+Zoos Victoria’s international programs are focussed on working with local communities, governments and non-government organisations to help stop wildlife extinction.
 We fight threats to wildlife, develop sustainable alternative livelihoods and encourage support for conservation.
 Our focus on selected priority programs ensures that our contribution has a significant effect and that we achieve sustainable long-term outcomes for people and wildlife.